Interim Tree Bylaw for private land

 The Interim Tree Bylaw Working Group Report to Council (dated February 28, 2018) details the working group's background research and discussions, the public engagement process, and the final recommendations related to private tree management in West Vancouver.

 The working group's draft recommendations are featured in Appendix A of this report:

-Share your comments on the Interim Tree Bylaw Working Group's draft recommendations by Friday, April 27, 2018.
+Thank you to everyone that shared comments on the Interim Tree Bylaw Working Group's draft recommendations by Friday, April 27, 2018.

 This step will assist the Interim Tree Bylaw Working Group, staff and Council in understanding the community’s opinion on the proposed changes.

 Summer 2017 — Information sharing: The citizens’ group will be on hand at key community events, like the Harmony Arts Festival, to share information about their work and the process.

 Early Fall 2017 — Your input on draft recommendations: The citizens’ group will consult with the public on its draft recommendations on an urban forest management strategy, regulation and education.
 Your input will help refine the group’s recommendations.

 Late Fall 2017 — Recommendations to Council: The citizens’ group will present its recommendations to Council for consideration and action